Sulstice/cocktail-shaker/docs/source/guide/file_handling.rst

     >>> FileWriter('new_compounds', molecules, '.sdf')
     Generates an SDF File....

-    However, if you would like to generate the files into separate files, then you can pass in the fragmentation parameter
+    However, if you would like to generate the files into separate files, then you can pass in the fragmentation parameter.

     >>> from cocktail_shaker import Cocktail, FileWriter
     >>> cocktail = Cocktail(['c1cc(CCCO)ccc1'])